Frequently Asked Questions

 When is it offered?

 The DQE is given twice per semester.
 Exam dates will be scheduled several months in advance and will usually fall before the beginning of registration periods.
 Special exam dates for individuals are not offered.
-Typically, the workshops run from 9 a.m. to noon on a Saturday and the exam will be available to take in the University testing center the following Monday through Thursday.
+Typically, the workshops run from 9 a.m. to noon on a Saturday and the exam will be available to take in the Academic testing center the following Monday through Thursday.

 How much does it cost?